jamiejamiebobamie/pegaFlashcards/notes.md

 Calculations (or functions) in reports enable you to
 	calculate results derived from data in the database.
 By default, report queries return
-	all the records that contain data from all the columns as a result you may want to use a filter
+	all the records that contain data from all the columns, because of this you may want to use a filter.
 In reports, a filter defines
 	a test applied to each
 	record to determine